laf0rge/onomondo-eim/README.md

 The eUICC public key information (`signPubKey` and `signAlgo`) can be set via the `euicc` facility of the REST API.
 However, it is not necessary to do so.
-In case no `signPubKey` is set, onomondo-eim will automatically learn the the public key information from the eUICC certificate that is exchanged during the profile download.
+In case no `signPubKey` is set, onomondo-eim will automatically learn the the public key information from the eUICC certificate that is exchanged during a profile download or an eUICC data request.